scope-demo/scopeagent-reference-ios/README.md

 > ScopeAgent-Reference is written in Swift but ScopeAgent.framework can also be used from any project written in Objective-C.
 >

-It shows standard logging messages using`NSLog()`, `os_log()` or `print()` but it also implements custom logging integration in the app.
-See `Logger.swift` for details
+The project uses standard logging mechanisms like `NSLog()`, `os_log()` or `print()` (which will show up in Scope), but it also implements custom logging integration in the app.
+See `Logger.swift` for details.

-It shows automatic integration of networking requests in `Networking.swift` without any changes and also shows how to add instrumentation to your own Services  to show services integration in `Geolocation.swift`
+It shows automatic logging of networking requests in `Networking.swift` without any changes, and also how to add instrumentation to outgoing requests for integration tests to show tracing information from other services in `Geolocation.swift`

-There are comments in source files to explain what changes are for Scope to work, these changes are marked with  `/* SCOPE */` comments.
+There are comments in source files to explain what changes are for Scope to work.
+These changes are marked with  `/* SCOPE */` comments.

 #### Available Unit Tests

 In `ScopeAgent_ReferenceTests.swift` there are a variety of tests that show the different outputs that Scope produces with each one.

-Unit test or simple networking test need no custom code, these tests have no Opentracing neither ScopeAgent dependency, they just show in Scope with their results automatically:
+Unit tests or simple networking tests need no custom code, they just show in Scope with their results automatically:

 - `testPass`: Simple example of a passing test
 - `testFail`: Example of a failing test
-- `testStandardLogging`: Shows how NSLog, os_log or print messages appear in Scope results
+- `testStandardLogging`: Shows how `NSLog`, `os_log` or `print` messages appear in Scope results
-- `testNetworkingAlamofire`: Alamofire request
+- `testNetworkingAlamofire`: Alamofire request
 - `testNetworkingURLSession`: Simple shared URLSession request
 - `testNSException`: A test that throws an exception, so it fails
 - `testCrash`: A test that produces a crash

-Some code can use a custom Logging framework, you can also integrate this custom logs in Scope:
+Custom logging frameworks are also supported:

-- `testCustomLoggingIntegration`: Example of custom logs, the integration implementation example is in `Logger.swift`
+- `testCustomLoggingIntegration`: Example of custom logs.
+The integration implementation is in `Logger.swift`

 Integration test need some custom code so we can trace all the execution that happens since we start the request until we get a response, including all the services that the request access for the test:

-- `testServicesIntegrationWithAlamofire`: Shows how to adapt integration test using Alamofire and a helper class `AlamofireTracing` written for this purpose in the app.
+- `testServicesIntegrationWithAlamofire`: Shows how to adapt an integration test using Alamofire with the helper class `AlamofireTracing` written for this purpose
-- `testServicesIntegrationWithURLSession`: Shows how to adapt integration test using URLSession and helper class `SAURLSessionObserver` in ScopeAgent framework.
+- `testServicesIntegrationWithURLSession`: Shows how to adapt an integration test using URLSession and the helper class `SAURLSessionObserver` in the ScopeAgent framework.
-- `testErrorInService`: Shows how an integration test thet produces an error in the service is accessing so we can check how the service error is shown in Scope.
+- `testErrorInService`: Shows an integration test that produces an error in an external service.

-It also supports standard trecing using Opentracing, Scope catches these traces and integrate them with the traces generated in testing.
-It can also be useful to add them to enrich your own tests and results:
+The agent also supports custom tracing using the OpenTracing API:

-- `testCustomOpentracing`: Shows a test that uses traces from standard opentracing
+- `testCustomOpentracing`: Shows a test that creates spans and events using the OpenTracing API